santedb/dev-doc/developers/server-plugins/service-definitions/data-signing-service.md

 `IDataSigningService` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
-Represents a service which can sign arbitrary data
+Contract for services which can sign data using configured digital signature algorithms

+## Description
+Implementers of this service contract are responsible for computing and validating
+            digital signatures against arbitrary data streams.
+Implementers of this service are responsible for maintaining (or acquiring) a master list of keys which can be used for data signing, and validating digital signatures.

 # Operations